MichaelTJones/ladder/README.md

 ladder
 ======

+Efficient solution of the all sourcs shortest paths probem in Go.
+At present the program is not configured to print or find solutions but rather to sum the length of tha shortest path between every pair of connected words (nodes).
+This is a "fingerprint" of the ASSP distance matrix and serves to show that multiple solutions are deriving the same underlying result.

-Efficient solution of an all source shortest paths probem in Go.
-The code here is associated with the following golang-nuts discussion about approach, parallelism, efficiency, timing, and so on.
+The code here is associated with the following golang-nuts discussion about approach, parallelism, efficiency, and timing.

 https://groups.google.com/forum/#!topic/golang-nuts/ScFRRxqHTkY